whunmr/circa/about/inlined_state.md

         fill_rect(box, color)
         return color

 Here it is as a stateless function, using multiple return values.
+The state variable for the `approach_over_time` variable is unpacked (possibly created), then packed and included in the return variable.

     def draw_button(Dict state, Rect box) -> (Color, Dict) highlight = if mouse_over(box) { 1.0 } else { 0.0 }